Student-FastDev/Tineye-Scraper/README.md

     After processing, the script automatically deletes the image file to maintain a clean directory.
 Ensure that the image file you want to search is located in the same directory as the script or provide the correct path.

-## Troubleshooting

-- **Dependencies Issues:**

-  - Ensure all dependencies are correctly installed by running `pip install -r requirements.txt`.

-- **Google Chrome Installation:**

-  - Verify that Google Chrome is installed and updated to the latest version.

-- **WebDriver Compatibility:**

-  - Ensure that the Chrome WebDriver version matches your installed Google Chrome version.

-- **Proxy Format:**

-  - Double-check the formatting in `proxy.txt` to ensure they adhere to the required `IP:PORT:USER:PASS` format.

-- **Captcha Challenges:**

-  - If captcha handling fails, consider using more reliable proxies or manually solving captchas as needed.

-- **Error Messages:**

-  - Refer to the error messages outputted by the script for specific guidance on resolving issues.

 ## Notes

 - **Asynchronous Efficiency:** While the current version uses Selenium for automation, future updates may incorporate asynchronous programming to handle multiple searches concurrently, further enhancing efficiency.